 As the company grew it expanded its world-wide presence.
 Due to changes in the global textile market Eltex’s products became almost 100% exported outside of Sweden.
 To serve the world market it established a network of its own companies as well as representatives around the world.

 In 1974 Eltex of Sweden, Inc. (now Eltex U.S., Inc.) was established in USA.
 In 1977 Oller Manufacturing (now Eltex Manufacturing Ltd.) was established in Templemore Ireland to be a second production facility for the group and is now the primary production facility for the group.

 As time went by the company expanded its product range to include Energy Control Devices, Temperature & Humidity Loggers, Food Handling Safety Systems, and Military Grade Battery Chargers.

 Building the future …

 In 2007 the Rydborn family sold the Eltex Group in a management buy-out to Brian Hicks, Seamus O’Dwyer and Jonathan Bell.
-Today the Eltex Group is wholly owned by the Irish company Eltex Global Holdings Ltd. which is owned by Brian Hicks, Seamus O’Dwyer and Jonathan Bell.
-Today Eltex of Sweden AB in Osby Sweden serves as Research & Development, Administration, and Global Sales for the group; Eltex Manufacturing Ltd. serves as the primary production facility for the group; and Eltex U.S., Inc. serves as the group’s sales and service facility in North America.
+Today the Eltex Group is wholly owned by the Irish company Eltex Global Holdings Ltd. which in turn is owned by Brian Hicks, Seamus O’Dwyer and Jonathan Bell.
+Today, the head office Eltex of Sweden AB in placed in Osby, Sweden where it serves as Research & Development, Administration, and Global Sales for the group.
+Eltex Manufacturing Ltd. serves as the primary production facility for the group and Eltex U.S., Inc. serves as the group’s sales and service facility in North America, Canada and Mexico.